 A guide to walking across the Brooklyn Bridge

-There’s no doubt about it – walking across the Brooklyn Bridge is one of the most quintessentially New York things to do, and most anyone who visits this city will eventually make the 1.3-mile trek.
+There’s no doubt about it – walking across the Brooklyn Bridge is one of the most quintessential things to do in New York, and most anyone who visits this city will eventually make the 1.3-mile trek.
 Spring, summer, winter, or fall, a trip across this iconic bridge is rewarding at any time of year.

 So you may ask, what’s all the hype about the Brooklyn Bridge?
 Spanning the East River between Brooklyn and Manhattan, the Brooklyn Bridge was the world’s first steel-wire suspension bridge.
 It was called “a daring act of engineering” by The New York Times in 1983, 100 years after it was finally completed (it took 14 years to build.)